JayCuthrell/fudge-org-eleventy-excellent/src/posts/20-years-of-blogging.md

 These days, I try to use [more secure messaging methods](https://ssd.eff.org/en/module/communicating-others).

-Feel free to ping me anytime on Keybase, Signal, Wire, Telegram, or Confide.
+Feel free to ping me anytime.

 My contact information is available at my personal website: